A-Zuro/Secret-Sing-Box/.github/README-EN.md

 ### Client setup

+It is recommended to use Sing-Box app due to more complete routing settings, but you can also import the link to [Hiddify](https://github.com/hiddify/hiddify-app/releases/latest) app or use any client app based on Sing-Box or Clash/Mihomo cores (Xray multiplexing is incompatible with Sing-Box).

+[Graphical Sing-Box clients.](GUI-clients-en.md) For Android, iOS, Windows, Linux and macOS.
+The guide is given for Android, the settings are similar on other OS.

+[Sing-Box clients without GUI.](NoGUI-clients-en.md) Setup of pure Sing-Box core for Windows and Linux.

 > [!IMPORTANT]
-> It is recommended to use Sing-Box app due to more complete routing settings, but you can also import the link to [Hiddify](https://github.com/hiddify/hiddify-app/releases/latest) app or use any client app based on Sing-Box or Clash/Mihomo cores.
->
 > When using Sing-Box on some devices, "stack": "system" in tun interface settings in client configs might not work.
 In such cases, it is recommended to replace it with "gvisor" by using option 4 in the settings menu (see above).
 >
 > In Hiddify settings, specify DNS > Outbound domain strategy > IPv4 only.
 If some apps are not proxied when using Hiddify: Settings > Inbound > Service mode > VPN.

-[Graphical Sing-Box clients.](GUI-clients-en.md) For Android, iOS, Windows, Linux and macOS.
-The guide is given for Android, the settings are similar on other OS.

-[Sing-Box clients without GUI.](NoGUI-clients-en.md) Setup of pure Sing-Box core for Windows and Linux.